sundercode/renew-code-challenge/README.md

 This is the version of the coding challenge as done by Elise Sunderland.
 Below are the instructions for setting this up and running it on another machine.

+To see the instructions for the project, please see the file `rf-code-challenge` in the repo.

 ##Installation Instructions
 If you are using this git repo...